 JACK & QUILL

-- generate professional written content for a website, a brochure or a public display
+- generate written content for an arts website, publication or public display

 - enhance the effectiveness of existing written content

-- create engaging written descriptions of products or services
+- produce engaging descriptions of artworks or arts events

-- polish content that has been translated into English
+- proofread content that has been translated into English

-- or simply obtain editorial assistance and advice
+- or obtain editorial or curatorial assistance and advice

-At Jack & Quill we know how effective a well-constructed message can be.
-We also understand that for most professions time spent writing is time lost to a range of more pressing concerns.
-By letting Jack & Quill sit at the writing desk, your written content will be expertly crafted for your success, enabling you and your team to get on with what you do best.
+At Jack & Quill we know how effective a well-constructed message can be, and we know the degree to which curation can enhance an arts event.
+We also understand that for most creators, time spent writing or resolving curatorial concerns is invariably time lost to your own creativity.
+By enlisting Jack & Quill you can stay focused on what you and your team do best.

-With over a decade of experience writing content for artists and arts organisations, Jack & Quill’s industry art writers know how to engage with individual works, whole exhibitions and entire oeuvres so as to generate the kind of message we know you’ll want to share.
+With over a decade of experience writing content for individual artists and collectives, Jack & Quill’s industry art writers know how to engage with creators, specific artworks, exhibitions and entire oeuvres so as to generate the kind of message we know you’ll want to share.

 NOT FOR PROFIT

-Whether you are running a small business or a publicly listed company, Jack & Quill’s expertise in content writing for professional practice will bring renewed vigor, structure and freshness to your foundational, educational and promotional communications.
+Whether you are a small independent gallery or an international arts institution, Jack & Quill’s expertise in content writing for professional practice will bring renewed freshness, structure and vigor to your foundational, educational and promotional communications.

 Left: Todd Stuart, Sculpture of the Artist as a Hand, silicon bronze, 39 x 30 x 26 cm